Periodic solutions and invariant torus in the R\"ossler System: Bifurcation of periodic solutions

-In this section we shall apply the usual higher order averaging method up to order five for studying periodic solutions of the nonautonomous differential system \eqref{s22}.
-We shall see that, in this case, this method does not provide any information about the existence of periodic solutions, which emphasizes the importance of the method employed in the proof of Proposition \ref{p2}.
+In this section, we shall apply the usual higher order averaging method up to order five for studying periodic solutions of the non-autonomous differential system \eqref{s22}.
+We shall see that, in this case, this method does not provide any information about the existence of periodic solutions, which emphasizes the importance of the method developed in \cite{CLN} and employed in the proof of Proposition \ref{p2}.

-Consider the first order averaging function $\bg_1$ \eqref{CBg1}.
-As noticed in the proof of Proposition \ref{p2}, the nonlinear system $\bg_1(r,z)=(0,0)$ has no solution in the domain $\R_{>0}\times\R$.
-So, as said before, in order to use Theorem \ref{CAT} for detecting periodic solutions of \eqref{s22}, we could assume values for the first order parameters perturbation, $\al_1,\beta_1,$ and $\gamma_1,$ such that $\bg_1\equiv 0$, and then computing the zeros of the second order averaging function $\bg_2$.
+Consider the first-order averaging function $\bg_1$ \eqref{CBg1}.
+As noticed in the proof of Proposition \ref{p2}, the non-linear system $\bg_1(r,z)=(0,0)$ has no solution in the domain $\R_+\times\R$.
+Therefore, as said before, in order to use Theorem \ref{CAT} for detecting periodic solutions of \eqref{s22}, we could assume values for the first-order parameters perturbation, $\al_1,\beta_1$, and $\gamma_1$, such that $\bg_1= 0$, and then computing the zeros of the second-order averaging function $\bg_2$.
 This procedure can be implemented at any order and is the usual way of applying the higher order averaging method for studying periodic solutions.